Ivy League nude posture photos: Early 20th century posture photos

 In the early 1900s, posture became even more important in American culture, with the formation of the American Posture League, contests like "Miss Perfect Posture", and college campuses with "posture police" that tagged students who were not walking or standing straight.
 In this atmosphere, it was common for public primary schools to run postural correction programs.
-College posture photo practices increased, and by 1925, most schools adopted full-body nudes, as recommended by the Boston Normal School of Gymnastics, which later became Wellesley's Dept. of Physical Education.
+College posture photo practices increased, and by 1925, most schools adopted full-body nudes, as recommended by the Boston Normal School of Gymnastics, which later became Wellesley's Department of Physical Education.

 Wellesley spearheaded the advancement & spread of posture photo programs.
 They integrated new medical devices into the practice, such as the Demenÿ Machine starting in 1900, and later the "thoracimeter", which was invented at the school's Physical Training Department.
 In the 1930s, Wellesley started using "posture pointers", which were thin metal rods that were taped to various points of the subject's spine and chest.
 When viewed in profile, these rods would stick out from the body, and students were graded on how much the rods fanned out or touched.

 Wellesley also helped popularize the practice at other schools.
 Beginning in the 1920s, the school circulated training films about posture measurement to other women's colleges, as well as some "progressive" high schools and elementary schools, many of which took up the practice.